mara/mara-example-project-1/README.md

 Clone the repository somewhere.
 Copy the file [`app/local_setup.py.example`](app/local_setup.py.example) to `app/local_setup.py` and adapt to your machine.

-Log into PostgreSQL with `psql -U root postgres` and create two databases:
+Log into PostgreSQL with `psql -U root postgres` and create three databases:

 ```sql
 CREATE DATABASE example_project_1_dwh;